fwupd/fwupd/plugins/colorhug/README.md

 For this reason the `REPLUG_MATCH_GUID` internal device flag is used so that the bootloader and runtime modes are treated as the same device.

+### `Flags=halfsize`

+Some devices have a compact memory layout and the application code starts earlier.

+Since: 1.0.3

 ## Vendor ID Security

 The vendor ID is set from the USB vendor, in this instance set to `USB:0x273F`